Ted Agon - Author

 If you ask them a question

-will make them think.
+it will make them think.

 “I cannot teach anybody anything.